Ed Mitchell (pitmaster): Cuisine

 Mitchell specializes in whole hog barbecue.
-Mitchell uses traditional techniques for his barbecue, including using oak and hickory logs which are soaked in vinegar, onions and garlic, in addition to charcoal briquettes.
+Mitchell uses traditional techniques for his barbecue, including using oak and hickory logs, in addition to charcoal briquettes.
 His rub comprises salt, black pepper, red pepper, and onion powder.
-His barbecue sauce comprises cider vinegar, crushed red pepper, salt, sugar and black pepper.
+His barbecue sauce comprises apple cider vinegar, crushed red pepper, salt, sugar and black pepper.
 He cooks "hot and fast" with a bank of coals surrounding the hog.
 He closes the barbecue vents and will let the hog smoke overnight.
 He will smoke a hog starting at 500 degrees, lowering the temperature to 250 gradually.

 Mitchell prefers whole hog because it allows one to taste "all the different parts."
 For example, to prepare a pulled pork sandwich, Mitchell will smoke a whole hog, believing that a proper pulled pork sandwich requires a blend of shoulder, ham, and belly meat.

 Career

 In the 1990s, he started selling his barbecue at his family's grocery store in Wilson.
 In 2004, the business closed after Mitchell was accused of failing to pay state taxes for the store.

 Mitchell co-founded The Pit in Raleigh.
 He left The Pit in 2011.
 In 2014, he opened Que in the American Tobacco Campus in Durham.
 Que closed in 2015 after less than one year of operation.
 Mitchell said the space did not enable him to barbecue more than one hog a day, which did not provide him the opportunity to maximize restaurant and catering sales.
 In 2019, Mitchell announced he would open a new restaurant, The Preserve, in Raleigh in partnership with his son Ryan Mitchell and LM Restaurants.
 The restaurant is slated to focus on the history of barbecue in North Carolina and will use pigs raised specifically for barbecue.
 He also operates a food truck called Q on Wheels.
 In 2018, he started selling his barbecue through Goldbelly.
 The barbecue is prepared at a smokehouse in Micro, North Carolina.

 In 2020, Mitchell created three barbecue sauces for True Made Foods.